davidroeca/phaser-first/README.md

-# phaser-first
+## phaser-first
-Learning phaser game engine; first pass at this
+This repo is my first attempt at building a game with the phaser engine

 ### Prerequisites
 1. Install the latest version of nodejs